R-Lum/RLumCarlo/README.md

 # RLumCarlo

-The **R** package 'RLumCarlo' by Johannes Friedrich (University of Bayreuth, Germany), provides a collection of various R functions modelling luminescence signals in feldspat.
+The **R** package 'RLumCarlo' by Johannes Friedrich (University of Bayreuth, Germany), provides a collection of various R functions modelling luminescence signals in feldspar.

 For an introduction and further details, visit the [RLumModel homepage](http://model.r-luminescence.de).